-And I've also made a help page (similar to this) for the TOK presentation, here.
+And I've also created a lot of resources (videos, notes, etc) to help with with the TOK presentation, here.

 The structure on this page will give you a strong foundation for your essay and then we're going to make your essay as insightful as possible.